relay-integrations/relay-victorops/steps/incident-update/README.md

 # victorops-step-incident-update

 This step updates a VictorOps timeline with information from a Relay workflow.
+It will update the account timeline and optionally, if an `entity_id` for an existing incident is supplied to the step, will associate the update with that incident.
+It posts as `INFO` level messages.
+It requires that you enable the REST integration on your VictorOps account; doing so will generate a unique URL that you should store as a Secret named `endpointURL` in Relay, associated with this workflow.

 ## Specification